Presentation

 Give a clear spoken presentation that communicates a critical response to stimulus material

-Updated December 2016.
-The section on feedback and feed forward has been updated.
+Updated March 2025.
+The sections on feedback and feed forward and Authenticity have been updated.

 Feedback and feed forward on drafts